 Cancer Council of Victoria

 In 2000, I graduated from the BSc Honours degree in Applied Statistics.
 After a 4 year absence since completing the undergraduate degree, going back to university was exciting but daunting.
 A job opportunity overseas gave me the insight into the vast applicability of statistics, which I was not fully aware of.
-I realized how much I could contribute to the public awareness of health issues by analyzing data.
+I realized how much I could contribute to the public awareness of health issues by analysing data.
 This realization motivated me to return to university and learn more.

 Now I work for the Cancer Council of Victoria as a Statistician.
 I have been there for 2.5 years.
 I work on many different and interesting projects, such as cohort studies, case-cohort studies and validation studies.
-I have the opportunity to apply many different kinds of statistical methods to analyzing the data, according to what is required.
+I have the opportunity to apply many different kinds of statistical methods to analysing the data, according to what is required.
 As an example, I wanted to estimate the chances of surviving for Victorian people diagnosed with various cancer types in the years 1982-1997.
 This involved the use of adjusted standard survival techniques to produce the ‘relative survival ratio’.
 The adjustment was necessary to compensate for lack of information on cause of death and/or accuracy, including others.
 Now I am looking at estimating the survival of people diagnosed with one or more cancers which may involve incorporating Stochastic Processes.

 My work not only requires that I draw from my statistical knowledge but also general logical and analytical thinking, as well as communicating technical concepts to various audiences.